Various leafy green plants sit in pots and bags

 Objective and Purpose

-Our commitment to doing business in an ethical way is central to how we operate.
-We care about the welfare of everyone, humans and animals, in our supply chain and the environmental footprint we leave behind.
+Our commitment to doing business in an ethical way is central to how we operate; being agents of change, we try to use our economic activity in the best way possible to improve practices where needed and want to lead by example.
+We care about the welfare of humans and animals in our supply chain and the environmental footprint we leave behind.
 At Lush, we recognise that a large part of our success has been due to the establishment of direct and close working relationships with our suppliers.
-We require everyone in our supply chain (all direct and indirect suppliers of raw materials and packaging products and their subcontractors) to share and adhere to these policies.
+Our aim is for everyone in our supply chain (all direct and indirect suppliers of raw materials and packaging products and their subcontractors) to share and adhere to these policies.
 We use these policies as a framework for conducting our business.
-New suppliers will only be fully authorised as a Lush supplier in receipt of the completed and signed policy document.
+All new suppliers will need to complete and return this policy document prior to Lush purchasing any goods.

-Third party auditing of our suppliers’ records and procedures may also be carried out.
+• Third party auditing of our suppliers’ records and procedures may also be carried out.
 This may be done as a random spot check or used where further validation of the declaration is needed.

 Non-Negotiable Standards